parthendo/I-m-play-mend/International Institute of Information Technology, Bangalore/Preparatory - Term/1 Course - DSA/README.md

 Questions:

 1. Given an array, create another array which contains the index such that:
-i.
-The index is as minimum as possible ii.
-Value at that index >= Value at current index for each valid index in the array.
+* The index is as minimum as possible
+* Value at that index >= Value at current index for each valid index in the array.

   For the last element in the array, store the size of the array.

-Sample Input:
+  * Sample Input:
     11
     48 93 12 748 63 7 4 73 98 64 41

-Sample Output:
+  * Sample Output:
     1 3 3 11 7 7 7 8 11 11 11

 2. Input a tree and print all possible traversals of the tree
 3. Build a tree having the same Inorder traversal as of the given tree.